-- When do I know that I need to change my filters?
+- When do I know that I need to change my water filters?

-- Will Berkey filters discharge contaminants back into the water when they become saturated?
+- Will Berkey water filter discharge contaminants back into the water when they become saturated?

 The Black Berkey patented technology locks all the heavy metals, chemical compounds, and other contaminants into the filtration media in a one-way bond through two phenomena known as “adsorption” and “absorption” (See How

-- I just installed my Berkey, but water is not flowing through the filters
+- I just installed my Berkey, but water is not flowing through the water filters

-- How do I test my Berkey system to ensure it’s working properly?
+- How do I test my Berkey water filtration system to ensure it’s working properly?

 You can test the Black Berkey elements by performing the Red Food Coloring Test.
 Fill the upper chamber with water, and then add a tablespoon of RED* food coloring for every gallon (4 liters) of water.
 If the food coloring is removed entirely, your system is working properly.
 If not, make sure the wingnuts on the elements are securely tightened then re-run the test.
 Beware that over tightening can strip the wingnuts, and under tightening may not secure a water-tight seal.